-I am pleased to report that I am back in pampered hotel land from Indonesia.
-My hotel in Kuala Lumpur, the capital of Malaysia, only has a five kitchen cafe this time, but it still does a buffet.
-And I can see the Petronas Towers from my window.
-Though I’m not sure how sensitive it is of the Malaysians to refer to them as the tallest twin towers still in existence.
+I am pleased to report that I am back in pampered hotel land, from Indonesia.
+My hotel in Kuala Lumpur, the capital of Malaysia, only has a five kitchen café this time, but it still does a buffet.
+And I can see the Petronas Towers, dominating the skyline, as always, from my window.
+Though I’m not sure how sensitive it is of the Malaysians to refer to them as 'the tallest twin towers still in existence'.

-It’s all very easy here.
-Everything in Malaysia is written in English - most things are very English, Asia for beginners.
-There’s a national day looming here soon – August 31st and the flags are coming out.
+It’s all very easy here, too.
+Everything in Malaysia is written in English - most things are very English.
+It's Asia for beginners.
+There’s a national day looming soon – August 31st and the flags are coming out.
 Why don’t we have one?
 The flag of Malaysia looks to be an Islamic version of the stars and stripes.

 I wander into the nearest town.
-Strawberry farms are the order of the day: Healthy Strawberries, Biggest Red Strawberries, all sorts of strawberry confections, as well as the golf course and the Ramadan market.
-The newspapers have reported at least one death already from eating off these stalls.
+Strawberry farms are the order of the day: Healthy Strawberries, Biggest Red Strawberries, all sorts of strawberry confections, as well as the golf course and the Ramadan Market.
+It's Ramadan at the moment, and folk flock round the stalls to buy food treats, after dusk.
+The newspapers have reported at least one death already from eating like this.
 The other hot news is that Golden Churn butter has been deemed to be non Halal and Muslims are ordered not to eat it.
 It contains pig’s DNA.

 The hotel is ‘the epitome of colonial England’, all wood panelling, afternoon tea and log fires.
 There's a delightful dining room, the windows festooned with strings of white lights.
 It’s a shame my bedroom hasn’t got a log fire too.
 Though it has got a huge four poster bed, so it’s quite cosy.

 The staff here all call me Miss Susan.
 Very deferential - I think.
 It’s the first time this trip I’ve actually stopped and done nothing, or very little anyway.
-I read in bed this morning and then I spend the whole morning in the spa.
+I read in bed for a while and then I spend the rest of the morning in the spa.
 As tea and strawberries are the local specialties they feature heavily.
 I am supposed to have a relaxing tea bath.
 (Another first.)
 It looks great, with rose petals and chrysanthemums floating on the water.
 There is a tray resting over the bath that contains sugar scrub for my body, tea scrub for my face, lime slices for my elbows and knees and a tea bag for my eyes).
 There are even headphones to wear, if you like repetitive plastic music.
 Then I have a brilliant body scrub and a very long massage.
 Well, after that I am really good for nothing.

-However, I crawl out to do the Jim Thompson mystery walk later on in the afternoon.
-I should have learned by now that in Asia the word walk is synonymous with sliding down narrow, muddy rainforest tracks whilst simultaneously trying to avoid being garrotted by tree roots growing across the path.
-There is only me and a guide.
-To add to the enjoyment it starts to rain and he issues us with plastic ponchos.
+However, I crawl out to do the Jim Thompson Mystery Walk, later on in the afternoon.
+I should have learned by now that in Asia the word walk is synonymous with sliding down narrow, muddy rainforest tracks, whilst simultaneously trying to avoid being garrotted by tree roots growing across the path.
+There is only me and a guide, exploring the Mossy Forest.
+(It's deemed to be the oldest forest in Malaysia -around 200 million years.)
+To add to the enjoyment, it starts to rain and he issues us with plastic ponchos.
 So there we are like two pixies tottering around.
 The terrain necessitates him holding my hand quite a lot.